Health Essentials

 Frequently asked questions

-What can you eat and drink before surgery?
+What can I eat and drink before surgery?

 Full transcript